Metacor/Minecraft-Speedrun-Guide/readme.md

 * if you find Nether Gold Ore while travelling to a Bastion, consider Mining it and making Gold Boots
 	* Boots only take 4 Gold Ingots (36 Gold Nuggets)
 	* Wearing any Gold Armor will make it so Piglins don't auto-aggro you
+* Piglins have weird pathfinding around Lava
+	* *when building bridges across Lava, build them above it, 3-wide to make sure Piglins follow*
+		* *at Housing, when trying to do bottom side Manhunt for example*
 * Bastions cannot spawn inside of a Basalt Delta Biome
 * All of the Bastions (besides Treasure), can spawn a Triple Chest, top section - to easily tell them apart:
 	* if there are 2 Blocks between the Double/Single Chest, then it's Stables